 Most pregnant women will be offered a routine midtrimester ultrasound examination.
-It can be performed from 18 weeks onwards but is preferably done between 19 and 20 weeks.
+It can be performed from 19 weeks onwards but is preferably done between 20 and 22 weeks because we can more reliably see all required anatomy at that gestation.
+If we perform the ultrasound before 20 weeks it increases the chance that not all anatomy can be assessed and that a repeat examination may be required.
 The ultrasound is performed transabdominally.
 A full bladder is not required.

 This examination is expected to detect the majority of major fetal malformations.
 It is important to appreciate however that even with the best ultrasound equipment not all abnormalities can be seen.

 Sometimes abnormalities can be missed because suboptimal views are obtained.
 This can be due to difficult fetal position or the patient's weight.
 In these situations a repeat ultrasound is often organised a few weeks later when the fetus is bigger and/or in a different, hopefully better position.

 Other times abnormalities may be missed despite good views.
 This may happen with conditions where the abnormality only becomes evident in later pregnancy or where there are in fact no structural changes in the fetus.